 Whole class reading lessons focus on a range of fiction, non-fiction and poetry texts with each class using a high quality text as the stimulus for each half term.
-Across each year these books are used to bring the global goals to life for our children and to promote a connectedness with the learning.
+Across each year these books are used compliment the global goal themes to life and to promote a connectedness with the learning.

 We place a high emphasis on vocabulary with our aim being to make all pupils ‘word rich’.
-Texts are carefully selected as we believe that familiarity with the subject matter increases reading fluency, broadens vocabulary (you can pick up words in context), and enables deeper reading and listening comprehension.
+Texts are carefully selected to be challenging and expose children to a wide variety of tier 2 and 3 vocabulary.

-Reading interventions are organised for any pupils who are unable to access taught reading lessons due to cognition and learning needs or being new to country with limited English.
-For these children the focus of reading lessons is decoding and fluency.
-Carefully chosen schemes of work and personalised over learning opportunities are delivered in collaboration with the inclusion team, the EAL team and external specialists to ensure that gaps are closed and the children are able to re-access whole class reading lessons when appropriate.
+Reading interventions follow our validated scheme of Read Write inc. Interventions are organised for any pupils who are unable to access taught reading lessons or are not making sufficient progress.
+Class teachers work with the read lead, the inclusion team, the EAL team and external specialists to ensure that gaps are closed and the children are able to access whole class reading lessons when appropriate.

 A focus on ‘every child being a reader’ is the driver for all children being able to read fluently and through overlearning and pre-teaching comprehend the texts that they are accessing.